 This study received no funding from any of the following organizations: National Institutes of Health (NIH); Wellcome Trust; Howard Hughes Medical Institute (HHMI); or other(s).

+ACKNOWLEDGEMENTS:

+None

+CONFLICTS OF INTEREST

+None

 Abstract

 Purpose of review:

 Athough more than 90% of syphilis cases are diagnosed in developing countries, syphilis rates in industrialised countries have been increasing since the 1980s.
 Untreated syphilis in pregnancy is associated with high rates of adverse pregnancy outcomes, including foetal loss, premature birth, congenital syphilis and neonatal death.
 We reviewed the recent literature on adverse pregnancy outcomes associated with untreated syphilis and the benefits of early and effective treatment.